Windows Tweaks Logo Microsoft PC Help - 02 blue red

 Today's smartphones have a lot of sensors that can track precise movements.
 Apple recently added a new feature to the Health app, which can now assess the walking stability of people at high risk of falling.
 If there is a negative development over time, the smartphone can send a warning via push notification.

-However, before the analysis of the movement can begin, the Apple Health app needs some data about the respective user.
+Before the analysis of the movement can begin, however, the Apple Health app needs some data about the respective user.
 This includes, above all, the date of birth, which can provide the system with information about possible walking behavior.
-With the function to assess stability when walking, the Apple Health app makes an important contribution to fall prevention.
-Nevertheless further measures are also takenNevertheless, this feature can help older people and people at risk of falling in particular to get through everyday life without accidents.
+With the function of being able to assess stability when walking, the Apple Health app makes an important contribution to fall prevention.
+Although further measures should be taken, this feature can help older people in particular and those at risk of falling to get through everyday life accident-free.

 Apple Health as a supplement to other apps

-Although Apple Health itself offers extensive data and information for a free service, the features could certainly be expanded.
-However, if the analysis or data collection of the Apple Health app reaches its limits, there is a wide range of alternatives available.
+Although Apple Health itself offers extensive data and information for a free service, there is still room for improvement in terms of features.
+However, in the event that the analysis or data collection of the Apple Health app reaches its limits, there is a large selection of available alternatives.
 These are generally also available free of charge, but have a number of functions that can be added through in-app purchases.

 App omnipresent in everyday life